janisar007/github-center-api/README.md

 This is the backend service for **GitHub Center**, built with **Node.js**, **Express.js**, **MongoDB**, and **Clerk Authentication**.
 It provides secure APIs for managing GitHub accounts, repositories, groups, Personal Access Tokens (PAT), and user authentication.

+**Note:** To understand more about the application and to Set up Frontend read [README](https://github.com/janisar007/githubcenter-client)

 ---

 ## 🚀 Overview